 I am a high school student interested in styling automobile exteriors, however, I do not know this job's official title.
 Could you tell me this and recommend colleges and courses that would help me excel in this career.

-The job’s title is automotive stylist or automotive designer.
+The work of designing automobile exteriors is known as an automotive stylist or automotive designer.
 The two premiere schools in the U.S. offering transportation design degrees are the College for Creative Studies, Detroit, MI, and the Art Center School of Design, Pasadena, CA. The Academy of Art College in San Francisco, CA, also offers a transportation design degree; also check out Car Design News, a website sponsored by the Academy of Art College.
-Courses you could take while in high school might include art and drawing classes, engineering classes, and computer aided design classes.
-Of course, doing well in these classes, while maintaining a good overall GPA will definitely be of great benefit to you as your education and career progress.
+Courses you could take while in high school might include art and drawing classes, engineering classes, and computer-aided design (CAD) classes.
+Of course, doing well in these classes, while maintaining a good overall GPA, will definitely be of great benefit to you as your education and career progress.

 I teach middle school science.
 Do you know of any resources that would help in my instruction of polymer sciences?